 The most basic way to care for your snowboard boots is to keep them dry, and the best way to dry your boots is to bring them inside every day after riding.
 Pull the liner out of the boots and pop the liner on a boot dryer.
 This process moves air through the liner material, which helps eliminate odors and prevent mold while getting the liner dry for the next day.

-If you’re shopping on a budget, our top picks in this guide are the Men’s Burton Moto BOA ($250) and the Women’s ThirtyTwo Shifty BOA ($240).
+If youโre shopping on a budget, our top picks in this guide are the Men’s Burton Moto BOA ($260) and the Women’s ThirtyTwo Shifty BOA ($240), which are both on the more forgiving side.
 Anything under $300 we consider a reasonably priced boot, although these boots are usually softer and better suited for freestyle.
-More budget boots include the Men’s DC Phase ($200) and Women’s Ride Harper ($230).
+These are also great boots for beginner or once-in-a-while riders, so that your feet can feel good in the boots.
+Other economic-priced boots include the Men’s DC Phase ($200) and Women’s Ride Harper ($230).

-Above $450, you’ll find more specialized and often stiffer boots.
-Beginners should stay away from this price range.
-These might be stiff splitboarding boots like the Men’s K2 Waive ($550), freeride boots like the Women’s Burton Supreme ($550), aggressive all-mountain designs like the Burton Ion BOA ($650), and step-in boots like the Burton Photon Step On ($480).
+Above $470, youโll find more specialized and stiffer boots.
+Beginners should generally stay away from this price range with the exception of step-in boots like the Burton Photon Step On ($480), which has a medium degree of stiffness.
+But overall, premium boots include stiffer splitboarding boots like the Men’s K2 Waive ($550), freeride boots like the Womenโs Burton Supreme ($550), and aggressive all-mountain designs like the Burton Ion BOA ($650).

 Snowboard boots should feel snug all around your foot, with your toes barely reaching the end of the boot.
 Most boots have liners that can either be custom-fitted to your foot or naturally adjust over time.